genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 DbMon
 ```

-Once inside DbMon you can run the command **help**, which shows all the available commands.
+Once inside DbMon, you can run the command **help**, which shows all the available DbMon commands.

 ```bash
 ==================================